daviddalpiaz/appliedstats/data-summary.md

 ## Summary Statistics

-`R` has built in functions for a large number of summary statistics.
+`R` has built-in functions for a large number of summary statistics.
 For numeric variables, we can summarize data with the center and spread.
 We'll again look at the `mpg` dataset from the `ggplot2` package.

 ```r